 - Use your spray bottle to add the witch hazel to the top of the mix.
 If you have a large bottle like mine, spray two to three times and then mix it for a solid minute or two before spraying again.
 If you’re using one of the 3-4 inch spray bottles (travel size), use about 5-8 sprays.
 When it sticks together without crumbling (photo below) you can begin packing it into your mold.

 If you’re using a full sphere mold, stuff the mix in, pack it down, and then add a heaping amount to the top.

 Squish the two mold pieces together until the mold is a sphere again, and leave it for about a minute before removing.
 Note: if your mix is wet or feels very, very soft, leave it for at least an hour.
 Drape a towel over a muffin tin and place the bath bomb on top of the towel.

 If you are using a half circle mold, pack it in, wait a minute and then place the flat side down on a tray.
 If you are using a hard silicone mold, leave it overnight before removing.

 Note that if you want to add a bit of lavender (or other dried flowers or herbs) to the top of the bath bomb or shower fizzy, just place it into the mold before packing the mixture.

-I put this recipe to the test, just like the other two that I am sharing in this series.
-I made multiple batches of each, and can safely say that this one was the best to remove from the molds almost immediately.
+This recipe is very easy to remove from the molds almost immediately.
 If you are making a ton of bath bombs for a party or wedding favors, go ahead and buy a few molds just so you can work with a few at a time.

 Note that even though they can be removed from the molds, they aren’t ready for packing.
 The bath bombs should be left to dry for at least another 24 hours, but I would suggest 48 or more.